stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/gpu.md

 Sherlock, more GPU nodes are added to the `owners` partition, for use by PI groups which purchased their own compute nodes.

-!!! tip "More GPU types to come"

-    As we merge cluster nodes during Phase 2, the existing Sherlock 1.0 GPU nodes will be added to the `gpu` partition on Sherlock 2.0

-There currently are two types of GPUs available in the `gpu` partition:
+There are a variety of different GPU configuration available in the `gpu` partition.
+To see the available GPU types, please see the [GPU types](#gpu-types) section.

-* NVIDIA Tesla P100-PCIe[^p100], for applications requiring double-precision (64-bit) and deep-learning training workloads,
-* NVIDIA Tesla P40[^p40], for single- or half-precision (32, 16-bit) workloads
-  and deep-learning inference jobs.

 ## Submitting a GPU job

-To submit a GPU job, you'll need to use the `--gres` option in your batch script or command line submission options.
+To submit a GPU job, you'll need to use the `--gpus` (or `-G`) option in your batch script or command line submission options.

 For instance, the following script will request one GPU for two hours in the `gpu` partition, and run the GPU-enabled version of `gromacs`: